couchbaselabs/hands_on_n1qlAnalytics/content/slide-6.md

-## Just like SQL
+## Just like SQL (3)

-We can also formulate the query using SQL's explicit JOIN syntax.
+We can also formulate the previous query using SQL's explicit JOIN syntax.

-And using a LEFT OUTER JOIN in this case yields the same result.
+Here we use a LEFT OUTER JOIN, which does have a slightly different meaning.
+But it returns the same results for the data that we are using.

 <pre id="example">
 SELECT c.name, o.order_date